jagho-jcs/jagho-digital-transformation-project/terraform/repositories/jcs-cicd/README.md

 # What is GitLab?

-`GitLab` is a web-based Git repository that provides free open and private repositories, issue-following capabilities, and wikis using an open source license, developed by GitLab Inc.
+`GitLab` is a web-based Git repository that provides free open and private repositories, using an open source license, developed by GitLab Inc.

 It is a complete DevOps platform that enables professionals to perform all the tasks in a project—from project planning and source code management to monitoring and security.